cipherswami/cipherswami/README.md

         </a>
     </span>
     <p>
-        Diving deep into the realms of networking and cybersecurity, driven by the thrill of challenges to innovate and secure the digital world, byte by byte!
+        Diving deep into the realms of networking and cybersecurity, driven by the thrill of challenges to innovate and secure byte by byte!
     </p>
 </div>